Every fiber counts when meeting consumer expectations for gluten-free bread with a healthy profile, soft crumb and high volume

 Invisible fiber for white bread

 Bread manufacturers are, of course, no strangers to fiber addition.
-Many years have passed since our bakery application specialists at DuPont developed solutions for including ‘invisible’ fiber in white bread without compromising the appearance or taste.
+Many years have passed since our bakery application specialists at Nutrition & Biosciences developed solutions for including ‘invisible’ fiber in white bread without compromising the appearance or taste.

 The ingredient we used then was polydextrose, which comprises 80% soluble fiber.
 Our bakery trials found that polydextrose was a good choice for producing white bread with a high fiber claim.